Your preference has been updated for this session. To permanently change your account setting, go to My Account

 Research shows that the microbiome profoundly impacts various systems and plays crucial roles in digestive, immune, and mental health.
 An imbalance in the intestinal microbiome may lead to a wide range of issues, ranging from occasional symptoms of digestive distress like gas and bloating to broader systemic challenges such as obesity, diabetes, Alzheimer's disease, inflammation, etc.

-What Makes Akkermansia muciniphila Important?
+What Does Akkermansia muciniphila Do?

 Akkermansia muciniphila plays a critical role in the mucin layer's health, protecting the cells that line the intestinal tract.
 That is why it is given its strain name muciniphila – the Latin suffix phila means love.
 So, muciniphila translates as "love of mucin."